matheus-nicolau/rest-api-java/README.md

 # rest-api-java
-building a API REST in Java whit spring boot.
+building a API REST in Java with spring boot.